Imsurajr/BookHub/README.md

 # Features

-The BookHub comes with a number of features to help you find and discover new books:
+The BookHub comes with a number of features to help you find and discover new books.

 Book descriptions: You can see a short blurb about each book to get a sense of what is the theme of the book.